-Immediately apply the course learning objectives with the complimentary copies of the Water and Steam Systems Baseline® Guide (Second Edition) and the Good Practice Guide: C&Q of Water and Steam Systems.
+Immediately apply the course learning objectives with the complimentary copies of the Water and Steam Systems Baseline® Guide (Second Edition) and the Good Practice Guide: C&Q of Water and Steam Systems (Second Edition).

 This course includes a pre-recorded Webinar that provides a review of the basics prior to the classroom course.
 Access information will be provided via email one week prior to the start of the training event.

 This training course is of particular interest to existing and future members of the ISPE Critical Utilities Community of Practice (COP).